 Now that you know the type of and cost of care your parents want as they age, it’s time to look into what financial resources they have.

 “If you’ve started by talking about what’s important, it may be relatively easy to transition into asking your parents about their finances,” Ash notes.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Investigating ways to offset elder care costs before they’re needed could offer peace of mind to aging parents and their families.
 If your parent is a veteran, understand VA benefits for long-term care.
 If they own their home, a reverse mortgage may provide needed funds.
 Sometimes, life insurance can be used to free up cash for long-term care.

-Some people’s goal is to spend their last dollar on their deathbed, says Ash.
-If they have unforeseen long-term care expenses, they reason they’ll go on Medicaid or move in with their children.
-But, the vast majority want to provide for long-term care costs if they can, and don’t want to be a burden on family.
+Some people’s goal is to spend their last dollar on their deathbed, Ash says.
+If they have unforeseen long-term care expenses, they may reason they’ll go on Medicaid or move in with their children.
+But, the vast majority want to provide for long-term care costs if they can, and they don’t want to be a burden on family.

 “Everyone needs to have a strategy,” she says.
 “We’re all aging — scientists haven’t yet figured out a way for us to live forever.
 Many, many people need help.
 Not everyone needs a solution that is top of the line, but it’s far better to have a partial solution than no solution.”

 Some elderly parents may have thought about their future and finances a lot.
 Others may be in denial that they need to consider their future and finances at all.
 You won’t know unless you begin discussing what’s important to your parents, along with the financial assets available to help them.